Philippine Benevolent Missionaries Association: Parricide case and raid

 Group members, described by local media organizations as heavily armed and willing to die for their leader, made effort to thwart police efforts to arrest Ruben Ecleo Jr. A source for the Manila Times reported that armed PBMA members made an oath to protect the "supreme master" (Ecleo), who was evading police efforts to arrest him for the murder of his wife, Alona Bacolod-Ecleo, a fourth-year medical student.
 Bacolod-Ecleo was found strangled in a rubbish bag at the bottom of a cliff in Cebu in January 2002.

 Ecleo Jr. was arrested after a bloody raid by law enforcement in Dinagat on June 19, 2002.
 Gunfire had erupted, as a joint force of PNP officers and troopers from the Philippine Army's 20th Infantry Battalion moved in to serve an arrest warrant.
 The raid had begun after negotiations had broken down and approximately 2,000 PBMA followers had surrounded Ecelo's mansion and barred all access.
 A firefight with Ecleo's elite team of bodyguards, known as the White Eagles, then erupted and lasted through the night.
 Ecleo finally surrendered to police at 9:00 am the following day.

-The gun battle during the night left 23 dead, including one police SWAT officer and 16 armed PBMA members.
+The gun battle during the night left 23 dead, including one police officer and 16 armed PBMA members.
 During the raid, four members of his dead wife's family, including Candy Ecleo, were gunned down by a member of the PBMA security force in a possible cover-up attempt; the assailant was killed by police moments later, while attempting to flee the scene.

 Ecleo Jr. faced the parricide case before the Cebu City Regional Trial Court, Branch 23.
 However, the case dragged on because six judges recused.
 On April 25, 2008, the sixth judge, Geraldine Faith Econg, per a 24-page resolution, recused herself amid accusations and her own admission that two women approached her to ask how much would she need in payment for dropping the case.

 Ecleo Jr. stopped attending hearings in 2011 after his bail was cancelled but continued to be tried in absentia.
-He was convicted in April 13, 2012 for parricide.
+He was convicted on April 13, 2012, for parricide.

-Ecleo Jr. was arrested in San Fernando, Pampanga on July 30, 2020 after being a fugitive for almost a decade.
+Ecleo Jr. was arrested in San Fernando, Pampanga, on July 30, 2020, after being a fugitive for almost a decade.
 Police later said that he had fled the Dinagat Islands and moved to Metro Manila in 2014 before ultimately hiding in a subdivision in Angeles City under a false name.
-He had also taken in another wife and had a one-year old daughter with her.
+He had also taken in another wife and had a one-year-old daughter with her.
 He later died at the New Bilibid Prison Hospital in Muntinlupa due to multiple illnesses on May 13, 2021.